 The 2018 catalog shows this guitar on page 29 along with the sexy Newark Street T-Bird ST. I love me some P-90s, so let’s see how this guitar fares after being abused by this Westerly-Guild-loving fanatic.

-The goto means of conveyance for Newark Street Guilds is the Guild Deluxe Electric Gig bag.
+The goto means of conveyance for the lower-priced Newark Street Guilds is the Guild Deluxe Electric Gig bag.
 It’s functional and it protects the guitar well enough, but the guitar can flop around a bit inside since it’s not a custom-fitted solution.
 I’ll always prefer a hard case, and if I’m using a soft case my preferred solution is the iGig G515, but since this is basically a $500 guitar and is not really all that fragile, I’m probably not going to put it into a $230 case unless I’m taking it on a plane.
 Also, as a frequent flyer who flies upwards of 70 times a year, I’d never take a guitar on a plane, but that’s a rant for another time.

 The finish is poly and has a bit of that candy-coated shell vibe going on, but that really doesn’t take away from the playability or tonality of the guitar.
 This is not a $4000 Custom Shop instrument, remember, and for the price I think the finish is rock solid.